Input data

 >>> cohort, qc_results = load_phenopacket_files(pp_file_paths, cohort_creator)

 Alternatively, you can load an entire directory of phenopackets with the load_phenopacket_folder() loader function.
-The function expects a str with path to a directory that contains one or more phenopackets stored as JSON files.
-The loader includes all files that end with *.json suffix and ignores any other files or sub-directories:
+Starting with path to a directory with phenopacket JSON files, the loader includes all files that end with *.json suffix and ignores any other files or sub-directories:

 >>> from gpsea.preprocessing import load_phenopacket_folder